rcardin/rcardin.github.io/_drafts/srp-done-right.markdown

 Arranging the dependencies among classes as depicted in the above class diagram, the geometrical application does not depend from user interface stuff anymore.

 ## The dark side of the Single-Responsibility Principle
 Well, probably it is one of my problems, but I ever thought that a principle should be defined in a way that two different people understand it in the same way.
 There should be not space left for interpretation.
-Probably, my defect comes from my mathematical extraction.
+A principle should be defined using a _quantitave approach_, rather than a _qualitative approach_.
+Probably, my fault comes from my mathematical extraction.

 Given the above definition of the Single-Responibility Principle, it is clear that there is no mathematical rigours in it.

+Every developer, using its own experience can give a different meaning to the word _responsibility_.
+The most common misunderstanding regaring responsibilities is which is the right grain to achieve.

+Recently, a "famous" blogger in the field of programming, called Yegor Bugayenko, published a post on his blog in which he discuss how the Single-Responsibility Principle is a hoax: [SRP is a Hoax](http://www.yegor256.com/2017/12/19/srp-is-hoax.html).
+In the post, he gave a wrong interpretation of the conception of responsibility, in my opinion.

+He started from a simple type, which aim is to manage objects stored in AWS S3.

+{% highlight java %}
+class AwsOcket {
+    boolean exists() { /* ... */ }
+    void read(final OutputStream output) { /* ... */ }
+    void write(final InputStream input) { /* ... */ }
+}
+{% endhighlight %}

 ## References